 Medway will be defined by development that respects the character, functions and qualities of the natural and historic environments, in order to reduce the risk of flooding, to manage finite natural resources, and to ensure that important wildlife and heritage assets are protected and opportunities are realised to enhance their condition and connectivity.
-Medway's growth will promote a low carbon economy, seeking to address and mitigate climate change.
+Medway's growth will promote a low carbon economy, seeking to address, mitigate and adapt to climate change.
 Development will be managed to facilitate the sustainable supply of minerals and management of waste.
+The area's strategic importance in the energy sector will be secured, and new technologies supported in helping to achieve a low carbon economy.